Disabled Parking Bays

 A valid Disabled Blue Badge must be displayed when a vehicle parks in this bay with the Disabled Blue Badge details clearly displayed.
 There is no need to set the Disabled Blue Badge Clock as there is no limit to how long you can park in this bay.

-Payment will be required when parking in either a designated Disabled Bay or in a parking bay in off street car and multi storey car parks.
+Payment is required when parking in either a designated Disabled Bay or in a parking bay in off street car and multi storey car parks.
 For parking current parking charges click on the following link Off Street Parking Charges .
 The tariff boards through the car park will also advise of the charges required.

 Alternatively, the Pay by Phone Service is available for customers who own a smart device.